annead0/socify/README.md

 A javascript and css framework that everyone can develop.
 ## More about
 This is for people to join in making a js and css framework.
+### We do apologise if your accept your commit late.